metadigimind/metadigimind/README.md

 - 👋 Hi, I’m @metadigimind
 - 👀 I’m interested in to find out how far i can learn..
 - 🌱 I’m currently learning basic computer skills :)
-- 💞️ I’m looking to collaborate on any kind of simpel learnings projects ;if there is one .if it doesnt exist try to create one a smy project.
+- 💞️ I’m looking to collaborate on any kind of simpel learnings projects ;if there is one .if it doesnt exist try to create one as my project.
 - 📫 How to reach me, susamlioglu@gmail.com
 ..If there is no curiosty there is no knowlodge
 <!---